 Why not write a blog post that not only answers the question, but elaborates on the subject matter, with tips and additional resources?
 Then post that blog post as an answer to the original question in the chat.
 Viola!
 You have just positioned yourself as an authority in that subject!

-Ask Questions of Your Readers
+Number 4: Ask Questions of Your Readers

 If you want to be more interactive with your audience, end every post, article and video with a question to the viewer.
 Invite them to answer questions, even give them incentives to do so such as random prizes or a special call out on Twitter.
 The more you interact with your readers over the content that you offer, the more engaging your content will be.
 One thing feeds off another.

-Promote, Promote, and Promote Some More
+Number 5: Promote, Promote, Promote

 Finally, don’t forget to promote your content via social media.
 Due to the social nature of social media such as Facebook and Twitter, you can use social media in a way to elicit engagement from your followers.